chapost1/StreamTime/services/api/README.md

 ## Data Access <a name="data_access"></a>

-    The Data Access is basically a layer inside of the External Systems layer.
+    The Data Access is basically a layer (DAL) inside of the External Systems layer.

     This layer (Data Access) is responsible for the "low level" integration with databases & storages or similar.

-### Where can I find the routers in the source code?
+### Where can I find the DAL in the source code?

 A simplified version of the tree output beside to the entrypoint.py file: